|This map shows which states historically|

 the credit for wood and pellet stoves.

-We will update this blog as it becomes more clear which companies are self-certifying stoves at 75% efficient when they may only be in the low or mid 60s.
+AGH will update this blog as it becomes more clear which companies are self-certifying stoves at less than 75% efficiency.

 For more background on the wood heater tax credit, click here.